it's coming ...

 “On nose hair?”

-out.
+“Consider this,” he pointed to his nose, “five seconds in, five seconds out.
 Try and do it all with the same flow.
 Not so easy.”

 “Fascinating.”

+A man with curly red hair entered.
+His flip-flops clacked on the concrete.
+His shorts hung low and revealed a dark tan line on his hip.
 He looked down at the tape.
-He used the edge of his sandal to roll up
+He used the edge of his sandal to roll up a loose seam.

-“Hey,” Noah called out.
+“Sir,” Noah called out.

 He pretended not to hear.
-He squatted down and pulled up a section
+He squatted down and pulled up a section of tape.

 “Sorry.
 Just trying to help.
-Thought it was trash,” he caught the eye of
+Thought it was trash,” he caught the eye of a blond woman who stared at him and re-positioned her yellow handbag.

 He glanced at Noah and stepped inside the tape.
-He slowly shuffled
+He slowly shuffled his flip-flops to the sculpture.

 The guests stopped and turned to him.